jasonbot/weblog/content/weblog/babys-first-rag.md

 );
 ```

-And then a virtual vec0 table:
+And then a virtual vec0 table to store the embedding vectors ins a searchable way:

 ```sql
 create virtual table vec_chat using vec0(